Upendra (actor): Acting career (2000-2009)

-1998–2005

-From 1998 to 2005, Upendra starred in eight 100 days hits in eight years, such as A, Upendra, Preethse, Kutumba, Raktha Kanneeru, Gokarna, Gowramma and Auto Shankar.

-In 1998, Upendra directed and starred in A, which was his fifth film as a director but his first lead role as a hero.
-The film had a 175-day run and became a trend-setting blockbuster in Karnataka, with its Telugu dubbed version running for 100 days in Andhra Pradesh.
-Around this time, he received an offer from Amitabh Bachchan Corporation to make a film for them, which did not materialize.
-Due to Upendra's newly found popularity in Telugu, Telugu director E. V. V. Satyanarayana cast him in the 1998 Telugu film Kanyadanam alongside Srikanth and Rachana, which also became a commercial success.
-In 1999 Upendra again directed and starred in his self-titled film Upendra which starred Bollywood actress Raveena Tandon.
-The film went on to become a bigger hit than A, both in Karnataka as well as in Andhra Pradesh.
-The film had a 200 days run in Karnataka and 100 days run in Andhra Pradesh.
 In 2000, Upendra starred opposite Bollywood actress Sonali Bendre in the psychological thriller Preethse which was a remake of Bollywood film Darr.
 Preethse became Upendra's third consecutive blockbuster that ran for 175 days.
 With three back-to-back highly received films, Upendra became well known in Karnataka and Andhra Pradesh.
 Due to the success of the Telugu dubbed versions of his Kannada films and Kanyadanam, he starred in the Telugu films Oke Maata, Raa and Neethone Vuntanu.
 Raa was a typical Upendra style film in which he plays a womanizing playboy.
 Upendra starred opposite his future wife Priyanka Trivedi for the first time in this film.
 While Raa written by him was a box office success, the other two films were box office failures causing Upendra to take a break from straight Telugu films.

 In 2002, Upendra acted in less-received films such as H2O, Super Star, Hollywood, Nagarahavu and Naanu Naane for not meeting expectations and having average run at the box office.

 From 2003 to 2005 he starred in 5 back-to-back films that each ran for 100 days such as Kutumba, Raktha Kanneeru, Gokarna, Gowramma, and Auto Shankar; all of which were well received at the box office.
 Only two films of Upendra in this time were received poorly: Omkara and News.